 Elected officials, appointed officials or department heads may promote an employee in their department to a vacant position.
-To apply for a promotion, the employee must have a satisfactory performance record.
+To apply for a promotion, the employee must have been working in their present job for six months and have a satisfactory performance record.
 All promotions must be handled in accordance with the budget adopted by Commissioners Court.